 A native of Palm Springs, California, she received her bachelor's degree in sociology from Pomona College in 1964, her master's degree in sociology in 1966 and her Ph.D. in sociology in 1969 from Indiana University.
 She has been a visiting professor at the Stockholm School of Economics for many years and in 2004 held an international appointment in the department of continuing education at Oxford University in England.

 Bruce Dunn, MPA is the Associate Dean and Chief Operating Officer at UCSD Extension.
 Bruce is responsible for facilitating the development and management of programs that serve the advanced education needs of a global professional community, while also increasing access to the faculty and research of the university.
-Along with his academic and administrative duties, Bruce is a guest trainer/consultant with University Associates and with the Centre for Organization Effectiveness.
+Along with his academic and administrative duties, Bruce teaches courses in workplace communication.
 Bruce is a graduate of Brigham Young University and earned a Bachelor of Science degree in political science with dual minors in economics and computer science from Weber State University, Utah.